muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "W-would you be willing to teach me that ability?
 I-I might not be very useful most of the times but I can at least manage small tasks like this..."

-"I wouldn't mind... but I think it's probably best for you to master Influence Manipulation more before you start tryiny to learn quality of life Abilities like Vibration and such."
+"I wouldn't mind... but I think it's probably best for you to master Influence Manipulation more before you start trying to learn quality of life Abilities like Vibration and such."

 "T-true..."
 Melody said hesitantly.